rolandholik/Quixote/Documentation/tsem.rst

 context of the domain.
 The trust orchestrator is also responsible for providing access to the security model implemented by the TMA.

-Trust orchestrators, for externally modeled domains, have an associated TMA that is responsible for implementing the security model for a domain.
+Trust orchestrators for externally modeled domains, have an associated TMA that is responsible for implementing the security model for a domain.
 The TMA represents the the root of trust for the modeled domain.
 The TMA advises the trust orchestrator as to what the